TankaJahari/cyclistic.charliesun/README.md

 ### Month

  - Comparing the rides per month for user types showed virtually no differences in their trends.
-Both casual users and annual members used Cyclistic significantly more during spring and summer months with their peak being in July.
+Both casual users and annual members used Cyclistic significantly more during spring and summer months with their peaks being in July and August respectively.

 ### Ride Locations